 The module aims to provide you with a theoretical and practical understanding of trial methodology with a focus on understanding, critical appraisal and interpretation of published work.
-Materials will be derived from real, ongoing or completed, trials, systematic reviews and meta-analyses.
-The course will primarily involve task-based learning and facilitated group-discussion.
+Materials will be derived from real, ongoing or completed trials.
+The course will involve lectures, task-based learning and facilitated group-discussion.

 By the end of this module you should be able to: